- Share this article on Facebook

 - Share this article on Tumblr

-The debut edition of the Festival Internacional San Luis Cine kicked off over the weekend with a red-carpet ceremony and promises of a thriving local industry high in the foothills of the Andes Mountains.
+SAN LUIS, Argentina — The inaugural Festival Internacional San Luis Cine kicked off over the weekend with a red carpet ceremony and promises of a thriving local industry high in the foothills of the Andes Mountains.

-An array of local and international actors were on hand for the opening gala, including Geraldine Chaplin, head of the festival jury, which will award the $50,000 top prize to one of the 22 features in competition on Nov.
-25. Chaplin said that she admires San Luis’ Cinema Law, which provides $10 million in subsidies to local and foreign filmmakers annually.
+An array of local and international actors were on hand for the opening gala, including Geraldine Chaplin, head of the festival jury, which will award the $50,000 top prize to one of the 22 features in competition Sunday.
+Chaplin said that she admires San Luis’s Cinema Law, which provides $10 million in subsidies to local and foreign filmmakers annually.

 “San Luis is like Hollywood at the beginning.
 You have the good weather, the huge studio.
 They need some more infrastructure, because that has to come all the way from Buenos Aires, but in time I hope it will grow,” Chaplin said.

 One of Argentina’s best-known actors, Boy Olmi, is one of those benefiting from the expansion.
 The province’s vision of turning itself into a filmmaking destination means that Olmi will get the chance to step behind the lens for the first time next year in San Luis.

 “Sangre del Pacifico” (Pacific Blood) will be financed by producer Ricardo Freixa and the San Luis government, which has been criticized in recent years for luring productions away from Buenos Aires with its deep pockets.